Jingxi Ancient Road

 Time needed: 3.5-4 hours

-How to Get There: After leading you to Pingguoyuan subway station by subway line 6 or line S1, the guide will then accompany you to take bus no. 948 to Jietai Temple directly.
+After getting to Pingguoyuan subway station by subway line 1, line 6 or line S1, take bus no. 948 to Jietai Temple directly.

 1. Wear a pair of comfortable hiking shoes.
 In some sections, you may need to use both your hands and feet, so bring a pair of gloves, too.
 Considering the long-distance hiking, you may also need a hiking stick.